umbraprior/NMS_ModConflictScript/README.md

 ## What it does

-Scans your No Man's Sky mods folder and identifies which mods have conflicting `.mbin` and `.mxml` files.
+Scans your No Man's Sky mods folder and identifies which mods have conflicting `.mbin` files.
 Generates a detailed report showing exactly which files conflict and which mods are affected.

 ## Requirements